zoehightowerr/user-interface-design/README.md

 ### twitter-home.html
 Recreation of Twitter home layout with html/css using Bootstrap 5.0.2 to fit content to medium and extra-small screens.

+## Homework 3:
+### tweet_post.html
+Website created in HTML, CSS, JavaScript and JQuery where a user can write a tweet and see it appear below in a list of their own tweets.